arte-della-degustazione-hero-min

 The mousse

-• The Bouquets
+• The aromas

-The bouquets are influenced by the quality of the grapes used and by the production method: the Charmat method is particularly suitable for the development of floral, fruity and fresh bouquets; on the other hand, the classic method favours more full-bodied and complex bouquets, thanks to the action of the yeasts in the refermentation in the bottle.
+The aromas are influenced by the quality of the grapes used and by the production method: the Charmat method is particularly suitable for the development of floral, fruity and fresh bouquets; on the other hand, the classic method favours more full-bodied and complex bouquets, thanks to the action of the yeasts in the refermentation in the bottle.

 • The taste

-As far as taste is concerned, we can refer to the chemical equation that helps to define it: the greater the presence of carbon dioxide, the more decisive are the acidic notes of the wine.
+As far as the taste of a wine is concerned, we can refer to the chemical equation that underlies it: the greater the presence of carbon dioxide, the more marked the acidic notes of the wine.
 To mitigate the acidity of a sparkling wine and obtain a better balanced taste, a natural residual sugar is left in the case of the Charmat method.
-In the classic method, however, the addition of sweet solutions or distillates is used.
+In the classic method, instead, sweet solutions or distillates can be added.
+This explains why the quantity of sugar is at the basis of classification into Extra Brut, Brut, Extra Dry, Dry, Demi Sec and Sweet.

 To stay up to date with our latest news and events, subscribe to our